gsoft-inc/sg-orbit/README.md

 #### React components

-If you're package is a new React component, please read the following blabla.
+If you're package is a new React component, please read the [React components documentation](/packages/react-components)

 ### Add a new Yarn script